 - A recent passport picture

 The passport picture must satisfy certain requirements

 - A copy of your valid passport or your EU/EEA identity card

-- A copy of your most recent list of grades and a copy of your diploma if you have obtained it.
+- A copy of your most recent grades transcript and a copy of your diploma if you have obtained it

 - The online portfolio (round 1 selection procedure)

-The portfolio that you fill in online consists of a pre-structured cv and a number of questions in answer to which you explain your decision to apply for a place in the bachelor’s programme in Medicine / the International Track in Medicine (ITM) at the UM.
-The online portfolio is available from 3 December 2021 on via a link in your email, and must be completed in full and correctly before 21 January 2022, 16:00 CET (Central European Time).
+The portfolio that you fill in online consists of a pre-structured CV and a number of questions in answer to which you explain your decision to apply for a place in the Dutch bachelor’s programme in Medicine / bachelor’s in Medicine – English Track (BA MED) at the UM.
+The online portfolio is available from 2 December 2022 on via a link in your email, and must be completed in full and correctly before 23 January 2023, 16:00 CET (Central European Time).

-Candidates who have registered in Studielink before 1 December 2021 and have a notice issued by UM Admissions at your disposal, indicating whether or not you fulfill the statutory prior and/or additional education requirements for admission to the bachelor’s programme in Medicine will receive an email containing the link to the online portfolio on 3 December 2021.
+Candidates who have registered in Studielink before 1 December 2022 and have a notice issued by UM Admissions at their disposal, indicating whether or not they fulfill the statutory (additional) previous education requirements for admission to the bachelor’s programme in Medicine will receive an email containing the link to the online portfolio on 2 December 2022.

 - The addendum to the online portfolio